 Fold in diced avocado.

-This side pairs perfectly with barbecue tofu, grilled or roasted portobello mushroom caps or your favorite veggie burgers.
+It also pairs well with grilled portobello mushroom caps or your favorite veggie burgers.

-It’s also a great dish to bring on a picnic or to a spring/summer gathering!
+It's a great dish to bring on a picnic or to a spring/summer gathering!

 Substitutions and variations

 - Grape Tomatoes - You can try using chopped or julienne cut sun-dried tomatoes in place of the grape tomatoes.
 To keep this dish oil-free, be sure to use sun-dried tomatoes that are not packed in oil.
 You can also swap out the tomatoes for roasted red peppers instead.

 - Cannellini Beans - You can use any variety of white bean or try swapping them out for chickpeas.

 - Baby Arugula - You can try substituting the arugula in the dressing for fresh baby spinach leaves instead.